-The first place in our search for the best European water sports locations is Tarifa, Spain, home to the best beaches.
-Tarifa is a beautiful sundrenched beach town on the Strait of Gibraltar.
+The first place in our search for the best European locations is Tarifa, Spain, home to the best beaches.
+Tarifa is a beautiful sun-drenched beach town on the Strait of Gibraltar.
 This area is known throughout Spain for its wind.
-That means that in addition to the beautiful golden sunlit beaches and turquoise waters, Tarifa is a leading European destination for wind and kite surfing, paddle boarding, boat trips, and adrenaline-fuelled water-skiing.
+That means besides the beautiful golden sunlit beaches and turquoise sea, Tarifa is a leading European destination for wind and kite surfing, paddle boarding, boat trips, and adrenaline-fuelled water-skiing.
 For any sport, Tarifa delivers in bucket loads.

 Many windsurfers say Tarifa is a Top 5 global surfing destination.
-Where there is a lot of wind, there are also typically a lot of great waves, so regular board surfing is also a common water sport observed here, although perhaps a bit less famous than the surfing in Hawaii or Australia.
-As with most great wind and surfing locations, some seasons are certainly better than others, but Tarifa can be enjoyed anytime throughout the year.
-The bonus reward to coming to this beautiful beach town is the amazing sunsets to be had over the Strait, with silhouetted Morocco in the back drop.
+Where there is a lot of wind, there are also a lot of high waves, so regular board surfing is also a common water sport observed here, although perhaps less famous than the surfing in Hawaii or Australia.
+As with most great windsurfing locations, some seasons do better than others, but Tarifa can be enjoyed anytime throughout the year.
+The bonus reward to coming to this beautiful beach town is the amazing sunsets over the Strait, with silhouetted Morocco in the backdrop.

 Dolomites, Northern Italy

 Get ready for fun in the sun.
-Hang-gliders and parasailing fans love the Dolomites mountain range in Northern Italy, but it also offers some of the best white water rafting in Europe for those who enjoy getting wet.
-This area is popular among hang gliders during the summer when the wild flowers are in bloom and the stunning blue skies open up.
+Hang-gliders and parasailing fans love the Dolomites mountain range in Northern Italy, but it also offers the best white-water rafting in Europe for those who enjoy getting wet.
+This area is popular among hang gliders during the summer when wildflowers bloom and the stunning blue skies open.
 The impetuous waters of the torrential Noce River, which ascends from the Ortles glacier are not for the faint-hearted.
-However, there are many areas with more docile water flow for those who want to enjoy a more mellow kayak or canoe journey.
+However, many open water areas with more docile water suit those who want to enjoy a more mellow single kayak or canoe journey.
 Anyone who chooses the Dolomites for water activities won’t be disappointed.

 One of the island’s main allures is open waters thanks to strong Atlantic winds.
 So any hardcore surfer should grab their surfboard and be prepared for a delightful experience.
-Water sports enthusiasts favour the Canaries because of the above and below panoramas to be enjoyed for, sailing, surfing, scuba diving and snorkelling, that is truly unequalled anywhere else in Europe.
-The climate and waters are perfect for any water activity.
-Although you won’t find many “killer” waves, surfers can still catch a ride throughout the islands because high land masses don’t slow the ocean winds aren’t slowed by high land masses.
-Rich underwater wildlife can be enjoyed via snorkel or scuba as you move throughout the island chain’s many reefs.
+Water sports enthusiasts favour the Canaries because of the above and below panoramas to be enjoyed for, sailing, kitesurfing, jet skis, body boarding, scuba diving and snorkelling, that is unmatched anywhere else in Europe.
+The climate is perfect for any water activity.
+Although you won’t find many killer waves, surfers can still catch a ride throughout the islands because high land masses don’t slow the ocean winds.
+Also grab your scuba or snorkel gear, for abundant underwater wildlife as you move throughout the island chain’s many reefs.

-One of Turkey’s most popular seaside resorts, Marmaris, is flawlessly bordered by pine-clad mountains, but its white sand covered beaches, turquoise waters will tempt any water sports lover.
-Marmaris is located along the Turkish Riviera in southwest Marmara also offers wind-driven water sports that can be enjoyed off its windy coast.
+One popular seaside resort, Marmaris, is bordered by pine-clad mountains, but its sandy beaches and turquoise sea will tempt any water sports lover.
+Marmaris along the Turkish Riviera in southwest Marmara also offers wind-driven sports.
 Surfers aren’t ignored as the mountain generated winds produce excellent warm water swells.
 Kiteboarding is also big business in nearby Gokava, the latest Turkish destination to attract fame.
 While further along the Mediterranean coastline, Fethiye is the place to go for deep-sea fishing via boat rental.

-Turkey also attracts particular attention for its diving centres in the Mediterranean and Aegean Sea with a great variety of fish species, coral reefs, shipwrecks and an abundance of underwater splendours anticipating the welcome of diving lovers at diving destinations such as Kas; in Antalya province, Cesme in Izmir province and Fethiye in the Mugla province.
+Turkey also attracts particular attention from swimmers for its clearwater and diving centres in the Mediterranean and the Aegean Sea.
+A great variety of sea life, coral reefs, shipwrecks and an abundance of underwater splendours welcomes divers at destinations like Kas in the Antalya province, Cesme in Izmir province and Fethiye in the Mugla province.
 Schools provide the wetsuit and gear and, can also help you pass your PADI qualification.

-Many coastal areas other than Marmaris are by the Aegean and Mediterranean Seas and offer excellent winds that create waves for surfing, body surfing or kite boarding.
-The cities around Turkey like Bursa, Izmir, Mugla and Adana are some of the coastal provinces admired for their robust winds, surprising first-time visitors, and flyboarding is the latest craze.
+Many other Aegean and Mediterranean coastal areas other than Marmaris offer excellent winds for surfing, body surfing or kite boarding.
+The cities like Bursa, Izmir, Mugla and Adana are some coastal provinces admired for their robust winds, surprising first-time visitors, and flyboarding is the latest craze.
 For the best places for water sports in Europe, consider Turkey.